UKULELE ISLAND RETREATS

-Let’s whisk you away from the January chill,
+Let’s whisk you away from the Winter chill,

-and ring in 2020 together with soft Caribbean breezes,
+and celebrate 2024 together, with soft Caribbean breezes,

 delightful meals, pristine beaches,

 Indulge yourself in an unforgettable experience of deep relaxation,